markbpryan/vitepress_experiment/docs/en/guide/using-vue.md

 ### Directives

-Directives also work (note that by design, raw HTML is also valid in Markdown):
+Directives also work (note that by design, raw XML is also valid in Markdown):

 **Input**